kaisenlinux/manpages-dev/packages/dump.md

        Starting with 0.4b5, the new maintainer is Stelian Pop <stelian@popies.net>.

 AVAILABILITY
-       The dump/restore backup suite is available from <http://dump.sourceforge.net>
+       The dump/restore backup suite is available from <https://dump.sourceforge.io>

 HISTORY
        A dump command appeared in Version 6 AT&T UNIX.

-BSD                                                                                 version 0.4b46 of                                                                              DUMP(8)
+BSD                                                                            version 0.4b47 of 1 Jan 2021                                                                        DUMP(8)